jereinhardt/kiosk_store/README.md

 ### Payment

+Now we need to set up the payment page so our customer can submit their payment information.
+This will be the final form the customer is required to submit.
 Since payments are handled by Stripe, the controller for this action is pretty simple.
 In `orders_controller.rb` add:
 ```ruby
 def payment
 end